 More From GLOSSYBOX Presents Women In Business

 Loved this interview?
-We’ve got plenty more Women In Business interviews coming your way over the next few weeks!
+We’ve got one more Women In Business interview coming your way over the next few weeks!
 Keep an eye on the GLOSSYBOX blog and our social channels for more!

 Want to read the interviews that are already live?
 Check out the links below…

 - Lucy Hitchcock – Partner In Wine

 Never miss out on any of the GLOSSYBOX fun by subscribing to become a Glossy today!
 You’ll start receiving our monthly boxes packed full of beauty treats immediately, as well as plenty of other Glossy benefits.
 These include priority access to all Limited Editions, subscriber-exclusive discounts on these and on our GLOSSYBOX Skincare range and access to our Glossy Lounge!